juliuscc/flight-route-pandemic-simulation/README.md

 # Flight route pandemic simulation

+A data mining project, meant to calculate where resources should be focused for reducing a pandemic spread through flight routes.

 ## Disclaimer

 The data used for the analysis was gathered from [OpenFlights](https://openflights.org/data.html).
 It is available under the [Open Database License](https://opendatacommons.org/licenses/odbl/1.0/).
 The result of our work, and everything in this repository is licensed under the [MIT License](./LICENSE).